 Starting Cost of PFM Crown in Mexican Cities

 Did you know?
-The long-term survival of porcelain fused to metal crowns is 99.3% after seven years?
-[2]
+The long-term survival of porcelain fused to metal crowns is 99.5% over 5 years.
+[7]

 Ceramic dental crowns are commonly used to restore front teeth and are a good choice if you have metal allergies.
 [5]